lightkurve/lightkurve/docs/source/about/testing.rst

 Can I write my own test?
 ------------------------

 Ideally, any PR opened to *Lightkurve* with new functionality should include some tests.
 These tests check that the basic functionality of your PR works.
-That way, if in future people create new features that break your PR, we will be alerted.
+That way, if in the future, people create new features that break your PR, we will be alerted.
 Read through the `pytest` documentation and take a look at our existing tests to get an idea of how to write your own.

 I can't run any tests.